jrunestone/beerd/README.md

-    Run `npm run build:bootstrap` to build bootstrap scripts Run `npm run bootstrap:db` to create dummy data in dev database (need to terminate manually) Run `netlify dev` to start vue dev server and netlify proxies for functions with watch etc
+    Run `npm run build:bootstrap` to build bootstrap scripts Run `npm run bootstrap:db` to create dummy data in dev database (need to terminate manually) Run `netlify dev` to start vue dev server and netlify proxies for functions with watch etc Create a netlify identity via invite to be able to authenticate

     Run `npm run build` to build production files to `./dist`